rogerduong/Project-SQL/project_report.md

 ```

 ## Data Exploration
+This section further drills down on the dataset.
+It discusses some findings of step 7 of the project workflow.

 ### Top 10 appearing amenities
 Let's start the exploration by looking at the most frequent amenities listed in this map.